jameschengcs/ge/README.md

+---
-# Image Abstraction with Compositing Ellipses
+title: "Image Abstraction with Compositing Ellipses"
-title: "Untitled"
-author: "John Doe, Jane Doe"
+author: "Chang-chieh Cheng"
+---
 vgi/ei.py includes all implementation code of our method. ellipseImage() and drawEllipseSet() are two primary functions.